Asymmetric Gained Deep Image Compression With Continuous Rate Adaptation: Experiments

-According to the process introduced in \cite{MinnenJoint2018}, we reproduced the networks without and with context model, both of which were trained with different Lagrange multipliers separately in order to get multiple fixed-rate models in different bit rates.
-Then, we added one or two pairs of gain units to these networks, and modified them into the variable-rate models by using the above-mentioned methods, CVR or HCVR.
-In Fig.\ref{fig:contrast2}, we compare our variable-rate networks with the corresponding fixed-rate networks in PSNR and MS-SSIM respectively.
-It could be observed that our variable-rate networks performs very near to the ones individually optimized for several discrete fixed Lagrange multipliers.
+\textbf{Generalizability of Gain Unit } Since there is no need to modify the internal structure of the network, gain units can be easily introduced to almost all the VAE-based image compression methods.
+We verify the performance of gain units on different VAE-based image compression methods, including Ball$\acute{e}$ et al. \cite{BallVariational2018} and Minnen et al. \cite{MinnenJoint2018}.
+According to the process introduced in \cite{BallVariational2018, MinnenJoint2018}, we have reproduced the networks, all of which are trained with different Lagrange multipliers separately to get multiple fixed-rate models in different bit rates.
+Then, we adopt a single model of methods in \cite{BallVariational2018, MinnenJoint2018} as the basic architectures and utilize the CVR method mentioned above to enable them to achieve continuously variable rate in a single model.
+In Figure~\ref{fig:cvr_generic}, we compare our variable-rate networks with corresponding multiple fixed-rate models in PSNR and MS-SSIM respectively.
+It could be observed that our variable-rate networks in a single model obtain similar R-D performance with those of the multiple fixed-rate models individually optimized for several discrete fixed Lagrange multipliers.
+Besides, our variable-rate networks based on the basic architectures \cite{BallVariational2018, MinnenJoint2018} also utilize the exponent interpolation formula to achieve continuous rate adaptation in a single model, like the proposed AG-VAE framework.